Suffering in the Life of a Christian - Part 1

 After praying three times for His Father to remove the cup of suffering that He was about to drink, Jesus received His answer.
 His Father would not remove His cup of suffering.
 It was His Father’s will that He suffer and die on Calvary’s cross in order to bring many sons to glory (Matthew 26:45-46, Hebrews 2:10).

 At this point in our study, some of us will note that we have already established that all suffering comes about through the activity of the devil.
 But as we have seen revealed in John 12:24-26, spiritual fruit which glorifies God is itself born through suffering that comes about according to His sovereign will, plan, and purpose.
-(Consider also 1 Peter 4:12-19).
+(Also consider 1 Peter 4:12-19).
 In this apparent contradiction we begin to learn that all things, even the activity of the devil, will be made to serve God and to work together for the good and ultimate glory of His people (Romans 8:28).

 As we study John 12:24-26, we should not overlook what Jesus said in verse 25: “He who loves his life loses it, and he who hates his life in this world will keep it to life eternal.”
 (Emphasis added).
 As we read this verse, we may notice similarities in John 12:25 and Jesus’ teaching in Luke 6:20-26.
 Such teachings are hard for all of us to understand.
 We might wonder why Jesus said these words, and what they could mean for us as His people.